anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 that it can trust the domain identified by the given certificate.

-While RFC 8995 only specifies a single, online set of protocol option to communicate the voucher between MASA, registar, and pledge (BRSKI-EST and BRSKI-MASA, see {{RFC8995, Section 2}}), it also desribes the architecture for how the voucher may be provided in online mode (synchronously) or offline mode (asynchronously).
+While RFC 8995 only specifies a single, online set of protocol option to communicate the voucher between MASA, registrar, and pledge (BRSKI-EST and BRSKI-MASA, see {{RFC8995, Section 2}}), it also describes the architecture for how the voucher may be provided in online mode (synchronously) or offline mode (asynchronously).
 So for the voucher exchange offline mode is basically supported because the vouchers are self-contained signed objects,